lidorshimoni/DepthAnythingAC/README.md

 We provide the quick inference scripts for single/batch image input in `tools/`.
 Please refer to [infer](./tools/README.md) for detailed information.

 ### Training
-We provide the full training process of Depth-Anything-AC, including consistency regularization, spatial distance extraction/constraint and wide-used Affine-Invariant Loss Function.
+We provide the full training process of DepthAnything-AC, including consistency regularization, spatial distance extraction/constraint and wide-used Affine-Invariant Loss Function.

 Prepare your configuration in `configs/` file and run: